mark-me/mixtape-society/docs/development/musiclib/intro.md

 * `reader.py` – for the query parser (`parse_query`) and the grouping algorithm that decides which artists/albums/tracks to return.
 * `ui.py` – for the presentation helpers (highlighting, safe filenames, click‑query generation).
 * `indexing_status.py` – for the atomic JSON status handling used by the UI progress bar.
+* `_watcher.py` – the `EnhancedWatcher` implementation that adds debouncing and graceful shutdown of pending events.

 That’s the complete picture of the `musiclib` module: a tightly coupled pipeline that turns a folder of audio files into a fast, searchable, and continuously synchronized music library.